sap-tutorials/Tutorials/tutorials/cp-apim-sales-tracker-download-card/cp-apim-sales-tracker-download-card.md

 ---
-title: Download SAP Mobile Cards to your Device
+title: Download SAP Mobile Cards to Your Device
 description: Download and register to the Mobile Cards service to consume data on an android or iOS device.
 auto_validation: true
 time: 15